armijnhemel/binaryanalysis-ng/doc/labels.md

 * androidsparsedata :: file is an Android sparse data file
 * apk :: file is an Android APK file
 * dex :: file is an Android Dex file
+* oat :: file is an Android OAT file
 * odex :: file is an Android Optimized Dex file

 Archive specific